fp-cybrilla/fp-cybrilla.github.io/content/compliance/changes/sip-auto-cancellation.md

 | `yearly` | 2 | Currently, limit applicable for systematic plan only |

 1. FP will mark a purchase plan as cancelled automatically if the plan is systematic and the number of consecutive failed\skipped instalments is more than the limit suggested by SEBI.
-Purchase plan will also have a `cancellation_code` attribute with value as `skipped_installment_limit_exceeded`.
+Purchase plan will also have a `cancellation_code` attribute with value as `consecutive_failed_installment_limit_exceeded`.

 2. We recommend you to make a note of these limits if you are skipping installments from your front end application.